dojo/framework/docs/en/resources/supplemental.md

 }
 ```

 This approach is used within [Dojo's `Typeahead` widget](https://github.com/dojo/widgets/tree/master/src/typeahead) to share the query between the text input and the list of options.
-[More information on this is available in the sharing section below](#sharing).

 ## The transform property